remocons/file-tool/README.md

   - support filesystem access:
     - readFile, read
     - writeFile, write
-  - use filePath:string. or fd(file descriptor: file ID)
+  - use file path or fd(file descriptor: file ID)
 - Browser
   - No API for direct filesystem access.
   - get `Blob` from : new Blob([buffer]) or from File.